platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

 ## `settings.php`

 `settings.php` is the main Drupal environment-configuration file.
-In a stock Drupal installation it contains the database credentials, various other settings, and an enormouns amount of comments.
+In a stock Drupal installation it contains the database credentials, various other settings, and an enormous amount of comments.

 In the Drupal 9 template, the [`settings.php`](https://github.com/platformsh-templates/drupal9/blob/master/web/sites/default/settings.php) file is mostly replaced with a stub that contains only the most basic configuration and then includes a `settings.platformsh.php` and `settings.local.php` file, if they exist.
 The latter is a common Drupal pattern, and the `settings.local.php` file should never be committed to Git.
 It contains configuration that is specific to your local development environment, such as a local dev database.